Verizon continues to upgrade S - GuruFocus.com

-Recent upgrades lead to testing results that show Verizon customers have an excellent network experience in San Diego
+Recent upgrades lead to testing results that show Verizon customers have the best network experience in Seattle

-SAN DIEGO, April 19, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in San Diego, CA. These technology upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases and to pave the way for personalized customer experiences.
-Network upgrades in San Diego include deploying new cell sites to extend coverage and capacity in local communities.
+SEATTLE, April 26, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Seattle, WA.
+These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
+Network upgrades in Seattle include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

-- 42% of people in the San Diego area are covered with 5G Ultra Wideband service, experiencing the speed and security of 5G Ultra Wideband service.
-In the past several months, Verizon engineers expanded coverage and capacity with new cell sites covering Ammunition Road, Zamorana School, and multiple apartments in the Briarwood area.
-Additionally, small cells using Verizon’s premium mmWave spectrum have been deployed throughout Chula Vista, Uptown and Downtown San Diego, Tecolote Canyon and Teralta West.
+- 77% of people in the Seattle area are covered with 5G Ultra Wideband service.
+That coverage has been expanded recently with the addition of new macro cell sites and small cell sites.
+Customers in the Artondale neighborhood of Gig Harbor, WA., in Midland, WA., between South Tacoma and University Place, WA., and in Snohomish, WA. are now able to experience the speed and security of 5G Ultra Wideband service.
+In the coming months, additional enhancements will be made to increase capacity near Pipe Lake near the Covington Home Depot and near Tahoma High School in Maple Valley, to help manage the exponential increase in data usage Verizon is seeing from customers in those areas.

+- In addition to adding more 5G service using C-band spectrum, Verizon is also deploying 5G service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity.
+Verizon has recently added mmWave most notably in Capitol Hill, Ballard, Green Lake, Queen Anne, Highline, Central Tacoma, Proctor, Hilltop, Kirkland, Bellevue, Mercer Island and Renton.

+- Engineers have also improved in-building coverage in several stadiums, arenas and key buildings throughout Seattle including Lumen Field, Seattle Convention Center and SeaTac Airport.
+These in-building solutions use a combination of Verizon’s 4G LTE service for capacity, C-band spectrum for great coverage and Millimeter Wave (mmWave) spectrum, its premium, high-band spectrum which allows for extremely fast speeds and massive 5G capacity.

-- San Diego’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
-Verizon engineers are using 60 MHz of C-band spectrum to deliver 5G service to customers.
-By the end of the year, customers in San Diego will be able to take advantage of even more spectrum as it becomes available for 5G Ultra Wideband.
+- Seattle’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
+Verizon engineers have been limited to using 60 MHz of C-band spectrum to deliver 5G service to customers.
+By the end of the year, customers in Seattle will be able to take advantage of even more spectrum as it becomes available for 5G Ultra Wideband.
 That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services.

-- Lastly, the addition of 5G service and the many additional wireless solutions allow far more data to travel on the wireless network in San Diego.
+- Lastly, the addition of 5G service and the many additional wireless solutions allow far more data to travel on the wireless network in Seattle.
 That exponential increase in data carried into and out of the cell sites serving the community requires upgraded fiber optic cable links.
 Fiber optic cables are used to move data between cell sites and connect those sites to the rest of the network.
-Verizon has increased the capacity on the fiber connections in many cell sites in the San Diego area so they can carry 10 times the amount of data.
+Verizon has increased the capacity on the fiber connections in many cell sites in the Seattle area so they can carry 10 times the amount of data.

-“Verizon is committed to delivering the most reliable network experience and meeting our customer’s connectivity needs, no matter where they are.
-Our reliable, secure network connects families, friends, homes and businesses in San Diego with our secure, reliable, best-in-class 5G Ultra Wideband technology,” said Phillip French, Vice President of Engineering and Operations for Verizon.
+“Whether our customers are enjoying connecting with friends and family while on the move, connecting their smart homes through one of our home internet products or using our service in Seattle for small business or enterprise applications, we know customers count on us,” said Phillip French, Vice President of Engineering and Operations for Verizon.
+“Our team has been working hard in Seattle to deliver these results, and we are not slowing down.”

 With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
 This multi-service network powers: